 Some Azure storage client libraries, such as the Xamarin library, only support authentication with a shared access signature (SAS) token.
-Create this SAS token using a tool or application that supports Shared Key authentication.
-An easy way to generate the SAS token is via Azure PowerShell:
+You can create the SAS token using a tool like the Storage Explorer or another application that supports Shared Key authentication.

-- Install Azure PowerShell if you haven't already.
-Using the latest version of the Azure PowerShell cmdlets is recommended.
-See How to install and configure Azure PowerShell for installation instructions.
+- Install Azure PowerShell if you haven't already (using the latest version of the Azure PowerShell cmdlets is recommended).
+For installation instructions, see Install and configure Azure PowerShell.

 $context = New-AzureStorageContext -StorageAccountName "ACCOUNT_NAME" -StorageAccountKey "ACCOUNT_KEY==" New-AzureStorageContainer CONTAINER_NAME -Permission Off -Context $context $now = Get-Date New-AzureStorageContainerSASToken -Name CONTAINER_NAME -Permission rwdl -ExpiryTime $now.AddDays(1.0) -Context $context -FullUri